Video assist

-Video assist is a system used in filmmaking which allows filmmakers to view and distribute a video version of a take immediately after it is filmed.
+Video assist is a system used in filmmaking that allows filmmakers to view and distribute a video version of a take immediately after it is filmed.
+On set, the location where the assist is reviewed is called a video village.

 Usage

-Originally developed to show the camera's view to more people than the one looking through the eyepiece, today video assist is the name of a complex system, consisting of monitors, recorders, video transmitters, video switchers, IT and RF equipment, and hundreds of yards of cables.
-The video assist crew—the video assist operator, assistant operator, cable guy and video trainee—are in charge of moving, plugging in cables, and troubleshoot.
-The whole system can easily fill a medium-sized truck.
-Their job is to setup the video village, consisting of the central video cart and accessories, and in the same or separate villages: director's monitors, producer's monitors, and sometimes DP's monitors (however that nowadays usually done by the DIT).
-Modern video assist is not only about signal reception and distribution, but recording, rough editing, visual effect previz and streaming.
+Modern video assist refers to a sophisticated system utilized on film and television sets for the monitoring, recording, transmitting, switching, and managing of video signals generated by the camera during production.
+Originally developed to enable multiple individuals to observe the camera's view—beyond the single person looking through the eyepiece—contemporary video assist encompasses an array of equipment, including monitors, recorders, video transmitters, video switchers, IT and radio frequency (RF) devices, as well as an extensive network of cables that can occupy the space of a medium-sized truck.

+The video assist crew typically consists of the video assist operator, assistant operator, cable technician, and trainee.
+Their responsibilities include setting up, connecting, and troubleshooting all components of the system, as well as ensuring reliable operation throughout production.
+Central to their work is the establishment of the video village—a dedicated area featuring the main video cart alongside various monitors designated for the director, producer, and occasionally the director of photography (with the latter task increasingly managed by the Digital Imaging Technician, or DIT).

+In addition to facilitating real-time signal distribution and monitoring, modern video assist systems support functions such as on-set recording, preliminary editing, visual effects previsualization (previz), and live streaming, further expanding their integral role in contemporary filmmaking workflows.

 All the camera connections coming into the video village go into the video trolley.
 On the cart are the video recorders, the most important equipment of a VA op.
-The cart usually holds a video matrix, for making quick interconnections, two small operator monitors, a powerful computer, an Uninterruptable Power Supply (UPS) and a collection of small tools.
-The camera images are fed to the larger monitors for the director, and sometimes for secondary arrays of monitors for the producers, clients, etc. More often than not the Director and DP request a smaller, more private monitor set, and then the second array can be watched by everyone else.
+The cart usually holds a video matrix, for making quick interconnections, two small operator monitors, a powerful computer, an Uninterruptible Power Supply (UPS) and a collection of small tools.
+The camera images are fed to the larger monitors for the director, and sometimes for secondary arrays of monitors for the producers, clients, etc. More often than not the director and DP request a smaller, more private monitor set, and then the second array can be watched by everyone else.
 Hair, make-up, costume or Art Department members can watch streamed video on iPads.
 Off-set crew members like producers or clients from remote locations can watch and give notes/directions over video streams.
 On-board monitors, mounted directly on the camera, helps the focus puller to follow the shot.